nitasn/persist-redux-slice/README.md

 export default cssVars.reducer;
 ```

-It's easier to *import a reducer by its registered name*:
+It's easier to *import a reducer by its name*:
 ```javascript
 // store.js